github/github-app-js-sample/Readme.md

 ## Setup

 1. Clone this repository.
 2. Create a `.env` file similar to `.env.example` and set actual values.
+If you are using GitHub Enterprise Server, also include a `ENTERPRISE_HOSTNAME` variable and set the value to the name of your GitHub Enterprise Server instance.
 3. Install dependencies with `npm install`.
 4. Start the server with `npm run server`.
 5. Ensure your server is reachable from the internet.